PostHog/posthog.com/contents/blog/product-market-fit-game.md

 * **You aren't working hard enough.** Realize no one else is going to do this for you.
 Set a goal for how many meetings you want to get.
 I got 2 meetings a day, 5 days a week while doing any other random tasks, like building a website.
 Try to meet in person if you can afford to do so – most communication is non-verbal, so it'll make it easier to learn what people are thinking.
 Move to a hub for your industry if you can.
 Also consider moving in with your co-founder, so you can focus 100% on the work for this intense period.
 Running out of momentum is your biggest risk.

 * **You aren't being clear what the problem is,** so it's hard to recruit users to validate it.
 Create a simple, single sentence description of the problem you think you're solving (ahead of doing the same for the _product_ you eventually build), and the user you are targeting.
 If what you're working on feels vague, you'll get a lukewarm response to your messages trying to book meetings.
 Do not use benefits-language here – users won't have the attention span to figure out what your product does.
+We were working on "open source product analytics", so people could "self host their product analytics".
+We were not, for example, "helping engineers build better products", "providing a product optimization system" or "saving time for data analysts".

 * **You are talking to the wrong users.** If so, no one will take calls, or if they do, they don't have your problem.
 Ask yourself – why did you have this problem, but those speaking to you don't?
 When you do get calls, ask who would have this problem.
 Change the user you are targeting.